yoyokits/VideoBrowser/docs/welcome.md

 </p>

 Thank you for using {{site.title}}.<br/>
-The software is free, so it can be copied and install to any computers.<br/>
+The software is free, so it can be copied and installed to any computers.<br/>
 Please enjoy the software.

 ## Downloadable Sites